-On July 22nd, we will be hosting our 4th Annual HOODSTOCK Festival at Life Do Grow Farm.
-This years festival is creating inclusive spaces for multiple communities to celebrate the legacy of North Philadelphia, amplify youth voice, and elevate dozens of young and local artists, performers, growers, organizers, activists, and creators of all kinds!
+On July 22nd, we hosted our 4th Annual HOODSTOCK Festival at Life Do Grow Farm. last years' festival created inclusive spaces for multiple communities to celebrate the legacy of North Philadelphia, amplify youth voice, and elevate dozens of young and local artists, performers, growers, organizers, activists, and creators of all kinds!

 HOODSTOCK will take place at Life Do Grow Farm, on the corner of 11th & Dauphin/York street in North Philly, from 12pm-8pm on July 22nd.
-Festival activities will feature tours of Life Do Grow Farm, our 2nd national Graffiti invitational, a petting zoo and pony rides for kids, Organic farmer's market, art gallery, games, Global Village Jam Session, and so much more!
+Festival activities featured tours of Life Do Grow Farm, our 2nd national Graffiti invitational, a petting zoo and pony rides for kids, organic farmer's market, art gallery, games, Global Village Jam Session, and so much more!

-The Urban Creators, Rec Philly, Her Philly Moves, and Global Village are collaborating to provide acts for the Main Stage.
-This event is FREE, and ALL AGES ARE WELCOME!
+The Urban Creators, Rec Philly, Her Philly Moves, and Global Village collaborated to provide acts for the Main Stage.
+This event was FREE, and ALL AGES ARE WELCOME!

 In partnership with the Philadelphia Museum of Arts' PHL Assembled and Soil Generation, we have spent the past year exploring the theme of SOVEREIGNTY through art and inter-generational dialogue.
 Therefore, the theme of this years HOODSTOCK festival is a declaration of Sovereignty over community land, economy, and radical self-expression.